sshams/puremvc-templates/README.md

 $MODULE$ - Prepoulated with the filename without extension

-The NAME property for each actor is data-bind to $NAMESPACE$.$MODULE$
+The NAME property for each actor is data-bind to $NAMESPACE$.$MODULE$ as well to save retyping.